Federal University of Rio de Janeiro: UFRJ Newspaper

 The "Jornal da UFRJ" (UFRJ Newspaper) is a monthly publication by the General Superintendence of Social Communication.
 It has been on circulation since 2003, covering subjects of academic interest and government affairs.
 It is available both on print and digitally, with 25 000 copies being distributed across the universities many campuses.

 UFRJ Sea

 The "UFRJ Mar" (UFRJ Sea) was developed along Rio de Janeiro's coastline and comprehends several fields, from physical education and engineering to biological sciences and geosciences.
 The project relies on one of Brazil's most complex set of R&D laboratories in maritime and coastal studies.

-Getting to Know UFRJ
+Getting to Know the UFRJ

-The "Conhecendo a UFRJ" (Getting to Know UFRJ) is a two-day yearly event that takes place at College City, when high-school students have lectures about the institution, tour through its main campus and get to know its academic routine and student life.
+The "Conhecendo a UFRJ" (Getting to Know the UFRJ) is a two-day yearly event that takes place at College City, when high-school students have lectures about the institution, tour through its main campus and get to know its academic routine and student life.
 As of 2010, on its eighth edition, approximately 14 000 students participated in the event.